patmooney/wabsnet/README.md

 Token can be gained by solving coding challenges outputted by `trace`, or just use `test` as the token.

+### Help

+All command should have help provided.
+Try using `yarn cmd help` to get started.

 ### Add a new application

 - Create a new app